yii-tools/forms/docs/field/error.md

 ## Class

-The following code show error with attribute `HTML class`.
+The following code shows how to create a field with error class.

 ```php
 <?php